johnnyb1694/data-analysis/Cetacean Analysis/Cetacean_Data_Analysis.md

 ![](Cetacean_Data_Analysis_files/figure-markdown_github/unnamed-chunk-6-1.png)

-It can be very tempting to draw conclusions from a plot like this; however, it should be noted that we previously inspected the distribution of species available in the data and the *vast* majority of cetaceans fall under the 'Bottlenose' category.
-This means that the high lifespan of the Amazon River / Boto species is slightly suspicious.
+It can be very tempting to draw statistical conclusions from a plot like this; however, it should be noted that we previously inspected the distribution of species available in the data and the *vast* majority of cetaceans fell under the 'Bottlenose' category.
+This means that the high lifespan of the Amazon River / Boto species is slightly suspicious and may be due to a sampling error.
 We can confirm the distribution of various species by quick inspection of the variable in the deceased data:

 ``` r
 # top 10 species